 The general issues involved in infection control in LTCFs will be reviewed here, emphasizing the more important and topical areas of this expanding field.
 Such infections are a form of non-nosocomial (outpatient) healthcare associated infections as opposed to hospital-acquired (nosocomial) healthcare associated infections.

 Specific sites and pathogens responsible for infections in these facilities are discussed separately.
 (See "Important sites and pathogens causing infections in long-term care facilities".)

 As the population ages and technology improves to care for patients with previously fatal conditions, both the number and proportion of persons in LTCFs will increase.
-Approximately 2.5 million Americans now live in these facilities.
-Five percent of Americans over the age of 65 currently reside in nursing homes, and up to 43 percent of those turning 65 in the United States will be admitted to a nursing home before they die.
+There are 15,000 nursing homes in the US, and the mean age of residents is over 80 years .
+Approximately 1.5 million Americans now live in these facilities.
+Five percent of Americans over the age of 65 currently reside in nursing homes, and up to 43 percent of those turning 65 in the US will be admitted to a nursing home before they die.
+It is estimated that by 2040, 21 percent of the US population will be greater than 65 years of age .
 In Norway, there were twice as many long-term care beds in 2000 as compared to 1984 .
 Changes in acute care practices are moving more acutely ill persons from hospitals into LTCFs, resulting in changes in both the composition and number of persons in LTCFs.
 Residents of LTCFs may now occasionally have central venous lines and even require mechanical ventilation.